 Mixtas make incredible decorations, given how many unusual shapes and different colored pumpkins you can find.
 Many are also edible.

-The mixta group also includes the Cushaw Squash.
+The Mixta group also includes the Cushaw Squash.
 Cushaw Squash doesn’t look much like a traditional pumpkin, although it is used for pies.
 In outward appearance, it resembles an overgrown, bottom-heavy zucchini with a tough skin.

-Talking about Pumpkins
+Talking About Types of Pumpkins

 Knowing some pumpkin vocabulary allows you to talk more knowledgeably with growers at farmers markets, produce managers at grocery stores, and business owners when you see a pumpkin display that catches your eye in a shop or restaurant.